 - Both the Fish Pose and Shoulder Stand help in better function of the thyroid and parathyroid glands.

 - It relieves the cramped cervical area or stiff neck caused by Shoulder Stand or Sarvangasana.

-- It sends good amount of blood to the upper dorsal and cervicular nerves and they get toned and nourished.
+- It sends a good amount of blood to the upper dorsal and crevicular nerves and they get toned and nourished.

-- Due to the head tilting backwards the pineal, pituatary and endocrine glands get toned and rejuvinated.
+- Due to the head tilting backwards the pineal, pituitary and endocrine glands get toned and rejuvenated.

 - Since the abdominal muscles get pulled while doing the Fish Pose it massages the organs in it and removes constipation.

-Due to the widening of the ribs your solar plexus opens up and gets recharged.
+Due to the widening of the ribs, your solar plexus opens up and gets recharged.
 As a result, it reduces pressure on the abdomen.
-Mainly, it helps in reducing depression.
+Mainly, matsyasana or fish pose helps in reducing depression.

 - The body is not straight.